nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 You can either use `connect` or `sync` during creation.

-When you want to create a new tag while creating the task, you need use the `create` operation to provide an array of `CreateTagInput` or use the `upsert` operation to provide an array of `UpsertTagInput`:
+When you want to create a new tag while creating the task, you need to use the `create` operation to provide an array of `CreateTagInput` or use the `upsert` operation to provide an array of `UpsertTagInput`:

 ```graphql